gkrinker/VibeParse/prd.md

 - Higher barrier for casual users
 - Harder to justify unless using weekly

-### ⚠️ Alternative 2: Ad-Supported Videos
+### ⚠️ Alternative 2: Ad-Supported Explanations
 - Poor UX, hurts perceived quality
-- Revenue per user too low to justify AI + video cost
+- Revenue per user too low to justify AI cost

 ---

 ## ❗ Biggest Uncertainties + Mitigations

-### ❓ Will users *actually* watch explainer videos of code?
+### ❓ Will users *actually* use code explainers?
 - **24h Test**: Post 3 code explainers on Reddit + Twitter.
-Measure watch rate + engagement.
+Measure engagement.
-- **Mitigation**: Offer a faster, lightweight mode: "text + audio only"—no visuals, no video rendering.
+- **Mitigation**: Offer a faster, lightweight mode: "text only"—no visuals, no video rendering.
 This makes it cheaper to produce and faster to deliver while still delivering the core value of clarity.
 It also gives users an option when they want a quick listen or skim, not a full walkthrough.

 ### ❓ Will LLMs give consistently accurate + simple explanations?
 - **Test**: Run 20 sample files through prompt variations.
-- **Mitigation**: Add feedback button on every video: "Was this accurate?"
+- **Mitigation**: Add feedback button on every explanation: "Was this accurate?"

 ### ❓ Can we keep generation cost low enough for profit?
-- **Data**: Track average API + rendering time per explainer in MVP
+- **Data**: Track average API processing time per explainer in MVP
 - **Mitigation**: Cap free usage and experiment with token-efficient prompts

 ### ❓ Will context switching (leaving coding environment) hurt adoption?
-- **Risk**: Requiring users to leave GitHub, VS Code, or their coding tool to visit a separate website to view their video might break flow and reduce usage.
+- **Risk**: Requiring users to leave GitHub, VS Code, or their coding tool to visit a separate website to view their explanation might break flow and reduce usage.
-- **Mitigation**: Develop a browser extension or in-editor plugin (e.g., VS Code) to preview and access videos directly within GitHub or the IDE.
+- **Mitigation**: Develop a browser extension or in-editor plugin (e.g., VS Code) to preview and access explanations directly within GitHub or the IDE.
 Offer deep-link embeds or inline previews on PR comments.

 ## 📝 Explanation Design Principles